K1924947/anaesthetic-physiology/README.md

 # Anaesthetic Physiology — Interactive Teaching Tools

-A collection of interactive, browser-based physiology visualisations built for anaesthetic trainees and medical students.
+A collection of interactive, browser-based physiology visualisations built for doctors, anaesthetic trainees and medical students.
 No installation required — open directly in any browser.

 ---